Sub-500ms Voice AI: How Real-Time Agents Are Reshaping Automation | UData Blog

 - Accessible interfaces — Voice control for users who can't use traditional UIs, with response speeds that feel natural

 In each case, the difference between a 500ms agent and a 1.5-second agent isn't incremental — it's the difference between a product people use and one they abandon.
+Teams that have seen our automation case studies consistently point to response latency as the top factor in user adoption.

 The Build Complexity Is Real